jbx-protocol/juice-docs-v1/protocol/specifications/contracts/or-payment-terminals/jbethpaymentterminalstore/write/recorddistributionfor.md

   Only the associated payment terminal can record a distribution.

   @param _projectId The ID of the project that is having funds distributed.
-  @param _amount The amount being distributed.
-Send as wei (18 decimals).
+  @param _amount The amount being distributed as a fixed point number.
   @param _currency The expected currency of the `_amount` being tapped.
 This must match the project's current funding cycle's currency.
   @param _minReturnedWei The minimum number of wei that should be distributed.

-  @return fundingCycle The funding cycle during which the distribution was made.
+  @return fundingCycle The funding cycle during which the withdrawal was made.
-  @return amountDistribution The amount distributed.
+  @return distributedAmount The amount distribution in wei.
 */
 function recordDistributionFor(
   uint256 _projectId,